The SaaS four-letter acronym tends to be awash in three-letter initialisms: LTV, CAC, MRR, ROI—the list goes on and on.

 The ACV for Customer A, then, can be calculated as follows:

 It’s worth noting here that in this case, ACV and ARR are identical—we’ll see why in a minute.
+Also, ACV is typically calculated only by the value of the contract, and does not include any one-time fees involved with activation, like implementation fees.

-ACV For A short-term customer
+ACV for a short-term customer

 Let’s move on to Customer B, who agrees to pay $5,000 for a 6-month contract, paying monthly.
 Since payments are normalized over one year instead of the length of the contract, the ACV for Customer B is calculated thus: